Bands renormalization and superconductivity in the strongly correlated Hubbard model using composite operators method

 where the chemical potential $\mu$ fixes the total number of electrons.
 In Eq.~(\ref{Hubbard}) $t_{ij}$ is such that $t_{ij}=t$ if $i$ and $j$ are nearest neighbouring sites, and zero otherwise.
 One can extend the model to longer ranged hoppings. $c_{i \sigma} / c_{i\sigma}^\dagger$ destroys/creates an electron on site $i$ with spin $\sigma\in \{ \up, \down \}$ on the lattice and $n_{i \sigma}= c_{i \sigma}^\dagger c_{i \sigma}$ is the number operator for site $i$ and spin $\sigma$.
 However, this seemingly straightforward model has eluded unbiased theoretical solutions.

 The Hubbard Hamiltonian is known to be solvable only in one dimension (1d) and infinite dimensions \cite{lieb_one-dimensional_2003}.
 In the intermediate dimensions, the equations of motion of the electronic Green's function involve higher order Green's function and cannot be solved exactly~\cite{Hubbard_electron_1963}.
-In the past, approximations such as Hubbard I and II (Ref. \cite{Hubbard_electron_1963}) have been made to truncate the higher-order terms and close the equations of motion.
+In the past, approximations such as , II and III \cite{Hubbard_electron_1963} have been made to truncate the higher-order terms and close the equations of motion.

 We revisit a perturbative scheme called "Composite Operators Method" (COM) \cite{avella_hubbard_1998} \cite{beenen_superconductivity_1995}.
 This method originates from the Hubbard II approximation, where the electronic Green's function is decomposed into two poles with respective self-energies of 0 and $U$.
 Unlike Hubbard I and III approximations, Hubbard II approximation satisfies particle-hole symmetry \cite{gebhard_mott_1997}.
 In contrast to other methods, such as Kotliar-Ruckenstein approximation of slave bosons or Gutzwiller's wavefunction approach \cite{gebhard_mott_1997}, COM is exact in the atomic limit, establishing an ideal framework for studying strongly correlated regimes.
 However, Hubbard II approximation requires self-consistency to establish the effect of electron hopping, treated as a perturbation.
 Originally developed by L. Roth \cite{roth_electron_1969}, the composite operators (or Hubbard operators \cite{phillips_advanced_2012}) exactly diagonalize the Hubbard Hamiltonian in the atomic limit.
 They are a good choice to treat the hopping term $t$ as a perturbation.
 The composite operator method starts from Hubbard II approximation and set-up a self-consistent scheme to compute the effect of the hopping term.